-Teachers develop the curriculum by creating clear, sequential curriculum maps which ensure each student develops the concepts, attitudes, skills and knowledge needed to make effective progress within each key stage.
+Teachers develop the curriculum by creating clear, sequential curriculum maps which ensure each pupil develops the concepts, attitudes, skills and knowledge needed to make effective progress within each key stage.
 Teachers then adapt these planning documents into medium-term plans, which clearly map out how teaching and learning will take place over each half-term.
-Plans for the subject content are then tailored to meet each student's individual needs and are then adapted to meet their personal requirements.
+Plans for the subject content are then tailored to meet each pupil's individual needs adapted to cover the breath of the curriculum aims and objectives.